aczid/PRESENT_arduino/README.md

 The configured key will end up in the compiled Arduino firmware file and is loaded into SRAM when the Arduino starts up.
 It is then transfered from SRAM to the MCU registers for every encryption call.
-Obviously a more secure implementation would never let the key exist anywhere but CPU registers but these would have to be sacrificed, possibly ruling out using libc.
+Obviously a more secure implementation would never let the key exist anywhere besides MCU registers but these would have to be sacrificed, possibly ruling out using libc.